OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 • Plants that have never had a formal LOTO assessment

-• Operations with robotics or automation added after initial LOTO program
+• Operations that added robotics or automation after the initial LOTO program

-• Facilities that have not completed the annual periodic inspection
+• Facilities that never completed the annual periodic inspection under (c)(6)

 • Multi-facility operations with inconsistent standards across sites

 OSHA adjusts penalty maximums annually for inflation.
-The figures below reflect the current schedule, effective January 15, 2025.
+Figures below reflect the current maximums.
+Verify the latest amounts at osha.gov/penalties.

 Other-Than-Serious